maxplanck-ie/ATACofthesnake/README.md

 Downstream processing of ATAC data, including QC's and differential accessibility.
 Starting point are deduplicated bam files, could be obtained from snakePipes (https://github.com/maxplanck-ie/snakepipes).

+## Important

+All samples in a 'run' have to belong to the same group, e.g. out of all individual peaks, a union will be made.
+ALl samples will be included in the model comparison sets.

 ## Installation